 - Dosage or form of Bifilac depends upon the severity of the ailment and age of the patient, as prescribed by your medical practitioner

-- Bifilac capsule should be swallowed as a whole, do not crush or chew.
+- Bifilac capsules should be swallowed as a whole; do not crush or chew it.

-- Keep a proper gap between two dosage
+- Keep a proper gap between two dosages.

-- Do not use the medicine for long without a doctor’s prescription.
+- Do not consume the medicine for long without a doctor’s prescription.

-- In case you do not see any improvement, it is advisable to immediately consult a doctor.
+- In case you do not see any improvement, it is advisable to consult a doctor immediately.

 - Bifilac should not be consumed with alcohol.
-Bifilac if consumed with alcohol may increase the risk of side effects such as drowsiness and thus it is not advisable to consume alcohol when taking Bifilac.
+If consumed with alcohol may increase the risk of side effects such as drowsiness and headache.

 Bifilac – General Warning

 The following points need to be kept in mind while taking Bifilac.
-It should not be consumed in the following cases:
+One should not consume in the following cases:

-- Bifilac should not be taken by people suffering from any kind of liver disease
+- Bifilac should not be taken by people suffering from any liver disease.

 - Pregnant women or breastfeeding women – they need to consult their doctors before consuming Bifilac.